-Then to make the possibility of successfully getting a Residency Permit even slimmer, recent bi-lateral legislation was enacted to favor EU citizens over the rest of the world.
+Then to make the possibility of successfully getting a Residency Permit even slimmer, recent bi-lateral legislation was enacted to favour EU citizens over the rest of the world.
 Americans slipped further down in the stack.
 It was starting to look hopeless.

 Why Continue to Try to Live in a Country That Did Not Seem to Want Me?

 The answer is because Switzerland is simply gorgeous.
 The majestic snow-covered Alps can be seen from almost everywhere in the country.
 The many scenic lakes are crystal clear.
 The little chalets perched on impossibly steep slopes look exactly like a music box I coveted as a child.
-Even the milk-chocolate colored cows grazing contentedly in the meadows are picturesque.
+Even the milk-chocolate coloured cows grazing contentedly in the meadows are picturesque.
 The whole country is a living postcard and I wanted to be in it.

-Furthermore, Switzerland is a healthy place to live.
-Only scant amounts of chemicals or engineering are allowed in the food sources, if at all, and there is no pollution.
+Furthermore, Switzerland is a healthy place to live in Only scant amounts of chemicals or engineering are allowed in the food sources, if at all, and there is no pollution.
 Health care is of the highest quality and remarkably caring on a personal level.
 There are no HMO’s – only private physicians.
 Health insurance in mandatory for everyone; but it is private instead of nationalized, although it is heavily regulated to be affordable.
 My monthly premium costs about $200 per month for coverage of health care, including medical prescriptions.
-Unbelievably, spending a couple weeks at a spa would also be covered.
+Unbelievably, spending a couple of weeks at a spa would also be covered.

 Another reason I was not willing to give up trying was that one of my great passions in life is travel.
 Being located in the middle of Western Europe is absolutely ideal for travel to far-flung places like South Africa, China or Russia.
 The fascinating Eastern European countries that have not yet become over-touristed are only short flights away.
 Closer to home, Austria, France, Germany, Liechtenstein and Italy are merely day trips.
 Without sounding pretentious, I can say things like, “Shall we pop down to Italy for lunch?” or “I am out of hand crème, I think I’ll dash over to that little shop in France to pick some up.”